Hector096/DirectShift/README.md

 To get a local copy run the following steps:

--   Clone the project using this link `https://github.com/Hector096/FlipCart-backend.git`
+-   Clone the project using this link `https://github.com/Hector096/DirectShift.git`
--   Browse into the project's directory using `cd FlipCart-backend`
+-   Browse into the project's directory using `cd DirectShift`
 -   To install all the dependencies use `bundle install`
 -   To start the server, run `rails s`